raduiosif/rtab/README.md

 Steps to running the examples:

-1. Edit the ws2s-encoder script and set the DIR variable to point to the root directory where this repository is cloned.
+1. Edit the ws2s-encoder script and set the DIR variable to point to the root directory of the repository

+2. In the root directory of the repository:
+    $ chmod 755 ws2s-encoder
-2. cd examples/<Example> (e.g. examples/tree-linked-leaves) and run:
+    $ cd examples/<Example> (e.g. examples/tree-linked-leaves) and run:
     $ ../../ws2s-encoder <name-of-rec-file-without-extension> (e.g.  ./../ws2s-encoder tll-full)

 The system is deadlock free if MONA reports that the formula is unsatisfiable.